Viva invites singers to perform Mozart Requiem

 MAP has a more than 40-year history of producing quality concerts of iconic music in iconic venues—giving musicians extraordinary and inspiring experiences.
 My 15-year relationship with MAP speaks to our mutual respect.

-This slated performance will mark my sixth time conducting Mozart Requiem, including performances in Dresden and Prague (at the St Simon and Juda Church where Mozart played the organ and where we all sat on the organ bench hoping to absorb Mozart vibes).
+This slated performance will mark my sevnth Mozart Requiem, including performances in Dresden and Prague (at the St Simon and Juda Church where Mozart played the organ and where we all sat on the organ bench hoping to absorb Mozart vibes).
 It also marks my fifth concert under the MAP banner.
 I first brought my two choirs to Carnegie Hall in 2008 under the auspices of MAP, to sing John Rutter Mass of the Children in a massed choir under the composer’s baton.
 MAP invited me to return in 2009 to conduct Vivaldi Gloria, and in 2019 to conduct Dan Forrest Requiem for the Living.
 In 2023, Viva la Musica joined more than 200 choristers in a MAP British residency, performing under Rutter once more, this time his Magnificat in the fabulous Bath Abbey; and Ola Gjeilo Dark Night of the Soul under my baton, in St Paul’s, Knightsbridge, London, along with more repertoire and more conductors.

 I am honored to be invited to guest conduct Mozart Requiem, the most beloved work in the choral-orchestral canon, and to perform it on the Perelman stage at Carnegie Hall, the most storied concert hall in the world.
 Here, Antonin DvoÅ™ák premiered his Symphony From the New World in 1893.
 For the last more than one hundred years, musical giants have performed at Carnegie.
 Their legacies imbue Carnegie with its fabled luster and inspire those of us fortunate enough to perform on the same stage.
 The upcoming Mozart Requiem concert— the repertoire, the venue, and the performing ensemble—is so exciting.